 The Information Commissioner’s Office (ICO) has, however, acknowledged that the Covid-19 situation is a public health emergency, so businesses' data protection practices might not meet their usual standard, and has said that it won't penalise organisations that need to prioritise other areas or adapt their usual approach during this extraordinary period.
 However, on 24 September, the ICO published an update on its regulatory approach in response to the pandemic in which it states that it is taking steps towards returning to its approach before Covid-19 – although still accepting that there are caveats and exceptions necessary to reflect the current situation.

-That said, employers should still exercise care when collecting special category data, keeping in mind the basic data protection principles such as proportionality, data minimisation, etc. Some of the issues that may arise in considered in the questions below.
+Employers should therefore still exercise care when collecting special category data, keeping in mind the basic data protection principles such as proportionality, data minimisation, etc. Some of the issues that may arise are considered in the questions below.

-With many employees working remotely and workplaces closed, employers are likely to experience practical difficulties in conducting the relevant searches for the requester’s personal data, assessing search results and applying exemptions, etc. in order to be able to respond to a SAR within the applicable deadline.
+With many employees working remotely, employers are likely to experience practical difficulties in conducting the relevant searches for the requester’s personal data, assessing search results and applying exemptions, etc. in order to be able to respond to a SAR within the applicable deadline.